 Australian contemporary arts do not yet reflect the cultural diversity of our population.
 Nexus works to redress this inequity.
-Nexus Arts reconceives and recontextualises Australian art, engaging both high-calibre artists and broad audiences to promote our vision that contemporary arts are culturally diverse, truly representative and valued, promoting social cohesion and inclusivity.
+Nexus Arts reconceives and recontextualises Australian art, engaging both high-calibre artists and broad audiences to promote our vision that Australian contemporary arts truly represent our intercultural society, promoting social cohesion through diversity and excellence of practice.

 We are a bold and visionary organisation with an active social conscience.
 We believe that art is a vital mechanism for exploring, promoting, and challenging ideas, and that contemporary arts have an essential role to play in shaping our society.
 We believe in supporting artists to thrive and enabling them to communicate their unique and affecting stories to broad audiences.